Priyanka Gill: Career

+In 2023, Priyanka launched the podcast Dream Build Scale on Spotify.
+The podcast featured guests like Divya Gokulnath, co-founder and director of Byju's; Deep Bajaj, co-founder and CEO of Sirona; and Bollywood singer Kanika Kapoor, Aanam Chashmawala, Riaan George, and Sumaya Dalmia.

+In May 2023, she spoke at various international conferences and events, including the 2023 Global Beauty Conference.
+As the CEO of Good Media Co, she was invited to speak at the Goafest conference, an Indian advertising festival hosted by AAAI and TAC.

 Art collector

 Gill is a collector and investor in modern Indian art.
 In 2009, she bought Tyeb Mehta’s Mahisasura for US$1.2 million at a Christie's auction in New York.
 This work was sold at Christies inaugural Indian sale in Mumbai in December 2013 for US$3.2 million.
 Gill supports Indian art by hosting art soirees and receptions.

 Personal life

 Priyanka is married to Raj Gill, an independent trader based in London.
 The couple is ranked as number 33 in list of Asian Power Couples Hot 100 presented by Red Hot Curry.